Difficulty

 - Open the panel door and look for an index that tells which area of the home each breaker serves.

-- Reset the breaker by moving the switch to the “Off” position.
-Then, turn it to click in the “On” position.
+- Reset the breaker by moving the switch to the “off” position.
+Then, turn it to click in the “on” position.

 - Check that power has been restored to the circuit and to the room that was interrupted.
+If everything works, you don't have to worry about replacing a circuit breaker.

 When a tripped breaker won’t reset or repeatedly trips after resetting, there could be too many appliances or lights on the circuit.
 This means the circuit breaker is likely serving its purpose.
 However, the problem could be from a damaged cord or plug or from a short circuit in a receptacle or fixture.
 Faulty wiring could also be the cause.